ArjoNagelhout/cuboid/README.md

 Only the `VR` subdirectory of the package needs to be installed to the `Oculus` subdirectory.

-*⚠️ Note that the Oculus Integration package has since been deprecated, please refer to Meta's guide for upgrading your project to the new packages.*
+*⚠️ Note that the Oculus Integration package has since been deprecated.
+Please refer to Meta's guide for upgrading your project to the new packages.*

 ## Codebase Architecture